Helen (Chrissy) Webster, Coordinator

 - Interpreters for the hearing impaired will be arranged by the referring agency.

 - Please consider your child’s feeding schedule before the visit occurs.

 - All staff members of the program can submit a written evaluation in lieu of a court appearance.

 - Helen (Chrissy) Webster, Family Services Coordinator for Somerset County (410) 621-7582

 Self Help Legal Program

 The weekly program provides support and assistance to self-represented litigants with legal advice when completing forms and the filing process.
 Many litigants who decide to represent themselves will benefit from knowledge of the courtroom procedures and best practices at the time of the merits hearing.
-The attorney will see a litigant on a first come, first serve basis, as many times as required to prepare them for trial.
-No phone contact with the attorney is permitted.
+The attorney will see a litigant by appointment only every half hour.

 What is the Definition of "Litigants"?

 Black’s Law Dictionary gives the following definition:"To settle a dispute or seek relief in a court of law; the act of carrying on a suit in a law court; to prosecute or defend by pleading, evidence, and debate in a court."

 Each Friday of the Month: 9:00 a.m. - Noon.